TiendaNube/rooms/README.md

 }
 ```

-## Deploy on local environment
+## Test on local environment

-Then, you've:
+### First way: using local server

+Open 2 terminals, and run (on each one):

 - `sudo npm run dev` to start webpack
 - `sudo npm run server` to start our app

-Open a browser on **http://localhost/sala-1** (for example) (You can access to any room by replacing "sala-1" with the proper room key, like *sala-3* or *sala-creativa*).
+Open a browser on **http://localhost/sala-1** (for example).
+You can access to any room by replacing "sala-1" with the proper room key, like *sala-3* or *sala-creativa*).
 You should be able to see the current status of the room and book it.

+### Second way: using serverless offline

+Install serverless offline by running `npm install serverless-offline --save-dev`.
+Then run: `serverless offline start` and open a browser on **http://localhost:3000/sala?number=1** (for example).
+You can access to any room by replacing "1" with the proper room key, like *3* or *creativa*).

 ## Access on prod environment

+Open a broswer on **https://91qk3xxuce.execute-api.us-west-1.amazonaws.com/dev/sala?number=1** (for example).
+You can access to any room by replacing "1" with the proper room key, like *3* or *creativa*).

 ## Debugging